Stabilize Deep ResNet with A Sharp Scaling Factor $\tau$: Gradient Lower/Upper Bounds and Their Proofs

-\begin{proof} The gradient lower-bound at the initialization is given in \citep[Section 6.2]{allen2018convergence} via the smoothed analysis \citep{spielman2004smoothed}: with high probability the gradient is lower-bounded, although the worst case it might be 0.
-The proof is the same given two preconditioned results Lemma \ref{lem:hnorm-initialization} and Lemma \ref{lem:separateness}.
-We shall not repeat the proof here.
+\begin{proof} The gradient lower-bound at the initialization is given by the Section 6.2 in \citep{allen2018convergence} and the Lemma 4.1 in \citep{zou2019improved} via the smoothed analysis \citep{spielman2004smoothed}: with high probability the gradient is lower-bounded, although the worst case it might be 0.
+We adopt the same proof for the Lemma 4.1 in \cite{zou2019improved} based on two preconditioned results Theorem \ref{thm:hnorm-initialization} and Lemma \ref{lem:separateness}.
+We shall not repeat it here.

-Now suppose that we have $\|\nabla_{\bW_{L}}F(\overrightarrow{\bW}^{(0)})\|_{F}^{2}\ge\Omega\left(\frac{\max_{i\in[n]}F_{i}(\overrightarrow{\bW}^{(0)})}{dn/\delta}\times m\right)$.
+Now suppose that we have $\|\nabla_{\bW_{L}}F(\overrightarrow{\bW}^{(0)})\|_{F}^{2}\ge\Omega\left(\frac{F(\overrightarrow{\bW}^{(0)})}{dn/\delta}\times m\right)$.
 We next bound the change of the gradient after perturbing the parameter.
 Recall that

 By Lemma \ref{lem:perturbed-hnorm} and Lemma \ref{lem:sparsebound}, we know,

 Furthermore, we know